Guide to Advanced Surgery for Women's Health

 Surgical Procedures for Uterine Polyps Performed at Cedars-Sinai Marina del Rey Hospital

-Polyps which are unresolved through medications are removed surgically.
+Polyps that are unresolved through medications are removed surgically.
 Anesthesia is used to avoid discomfort, and this procedure is generally an outpatient procedure and will not require hospitalization.